glitchpit/glitchpit.github.io/op-amp.markdown

 pedal-title: op-amp-title.png
 pedal-image: opamp.png
 slogan: <br>
 description: <br><br>The first glitchpit pedal ever built.
 A clone of the Big Muff OP AMP fuzz, this pedal is workhorse.
-Heavy fuzz tones in a small package make it a great fuzz on stage.
+Heavy fuzz tones in a small package make it a great on stage.

 bg-img: ww2soldier.png
 bg-color: 002F0C